barbasa/JSUnderTheHood/README.md

 }

 ```
 We would get an *Uncaught TypeError: undefined is not a function*!
-The reason why is waht we saw before.
-Initially the *doStuff* variable is initialised to *undefined*, hence the error we get when we try to invoke the function.
+This happens because of the hoisting.The *doStuff* variable is initialised to *undefined*, hence the error we get when we try to invoke the function.
 It is like if we are trying to do this: *undefined()*.